hytechclub/py-201/PyGame/TopDownCodeAlong.md

 Now it is possible to win, but the game is pretty boring.
 The player should not be able to simply walk right through the door.
 Update the game so that if they try to walk through the door without a key, they lose.

 ### Checking for Defeat
-If the `game_status` is `'Lose`, the game should change the background to red, and display "You Died" text.
+If the `game_status` is `'Lose'`, the game should change the background to red, and display "You Died" text.

 1. Under the `GREEN` variable declaration, create a new variable named `RED`
 1. Set the `RED` variable to `(255, 0, 0)`